Jassahibsingh/youtube-clone/README.md

 # youtube-clone
-Made a youtube clone using react
+Made a youtube clone using ReactJS